sbrodeur/evert/README.md

 - OpenGL, GLUT
 - autoconf, automake, make

-NOTE: The code currently works only in 32-bit mode.
+NOTE: The code currently works in 32-bit mode only.

 ## Dependencies on Ubuntu: